An Employer’s Guide to Autism and Neurodiversity

 Share on Social Media

-There are around one million autistic people in the UK.
-Every autistic person has unique strengths and capabilities, with different perspectives and experiences.
+Around one million autistic people live in the UK, each with unique experiences, strengths, and perspectives.
 However, due to a lack of inclusivity and accessibility, autistic people have one of the highest rates of poor mental health and one of the lowest employment rates.

 Autism in the workplace, viewed through the lens of neurodiversity, emphasises the diversity of human variation rather than seeing it as a deviation from the norm.
-Each person on the autism spectrum has a different neurological perspective and offers a distinct outlook and skill set.
+Each autistic child or an adult has a different neurological perspective and offers a distinct outlook and skill set.
 Autistic people often exhibit exceptional skills, such as keen attention to detail, adept pattern recognition, and innovative problem-solving skills.

-Instead, creating an environment that fosters support and inclusivity for neurodivergent people can help people unlock the full potential of their talent.
-Through tailored support services and an understanding of diverse communication styles, workplaces can nurture an inclusive environment where every person can thrive.
+Instead, creating an environment that provides support and inclusivity can help people unlock the full potential of their talent.
+Through tailored support services and an understanding of diverse communication styles, workplaces can nurture a practical environment where every person can thrive.

 Benefits of Neurodiversity in the Workplace

-Numerous people on the autism spectrum exhibit diverse and valuable skills which empower them to excel in various professions, ranging from computer programmers and journalists to statisticians.
+Autistic people exhibit diverse and valuable skills which empower them to excel in various professions, ranging from computer programmers and journalists to statisticians.
 Despite these capabilities, autistic people frequently encounter obstacles in securing and retaining employment due to the lack of comprehension and support from others.

 In addition to their unique strengths and talents, autistic candidates commonly showcase above-average proficiency in several key areas: